-Breast augmentation a highly popular surgical option for transwomen and feminine-spectrum non-binary and gender-diverse folks.
+Breast augmentation top surgery a highly popular surgical option for trans and nonbinary people.
 Breast augmentation is used to enhance both the size and contours of the breasts through the placement of saline or silicone implants.

-If you’re considering male-to-female (MTF) breast augmentation, you probably have a lot of questions about surgery.
-During your consultation with Dr. Mosser,you will have a physical exam as well as the opportunity to discuss the details of your surgery at length.
-Based on this information, Dr. Mosser will work with you to design a personalized surgical plan.
+If you’re considering male-to-female (MTF) breast augmentation, top surgery, you might have a lot of questions about surgery.
+During your consultation,you will have a physical exam as well as the opportunity to discuss the details of your surgery at length.
+Based on this information, your surgeon will work with you to design a personalized surgical plan.

-Breast augmentation is an outpatient procedure (you’ll be able to return home the same day as surgery) that is typically completely in 2 hours, including anesthesia time.
-Breast augmentation can be performed using general or local anesthesia combined with sedation, depending on Dr. Mosser’s recommendation.
+Breast augmentation is an outpatient procedure (you’ll be able to return home the same day as surgery) that is typically completed in 2 hours.
+Breast augmentation can be performed using general or local anesthesia combined with sedation, depending on your surgeon’s recommendation.

-Once you’re comfortable, Dr. Mosser will begin my making the appropriate incisions for your implants.
+Once you’re comfortable, your surgeon will begin by making the appropriate incisions for your implants.
 Possible incision locations include:

-Through the incision, Dr. Mosser will create a pocket in front of or behind your chest muscle and your implant will be carefully placed within the breast tissue.
-Your incisions will then be secured with adhesives, sutures or surgical tape, and your chest will be wrapped in dressings or a surgical bra.
+Through the incision, your surgeon will create a pocket in front of or behind your chest muscle and your implant will be carefully placed within the breast tissue.
+Your incisions will then be secured with adhesives, sutures, or surgical tape, and your chest will be wrapped in dressings or a surgical bra.

 Following surgery, you will be transported to a recovery area where you will be monitored for the first few hours of your recovery.

-One of Dr. Mosser’s primary goals is to help you accomplish a safe and fast recovery.
+One of our primary goals is to help you have a safe and fast recovery.
 When you wake up from surgery, it’s normal to feel groggy or disoriented.
 Most patients experience some initialbruising and swellingthat will gradually dissipate over the course of several weeks.

 Your level of discomfort will depend on where your implants are placed.
 If your implants are placed on top of your chest muscle, your pain will subside quicker (in about a day) than if they are placed under the chest muscle (a few days).
-Dr. Mosser will provide you with prescription pain medication to make sure that you are comfortable during recovery.
+Your surgeon will provide you with prescription pain medication to make sure that you are comfortable during recovery.

-Before you leave the recovery area, Dr. Mosser and his staff will provide you with specific aftercare instructions for the first 48 hours of your recovery that may include the following:
+Before you leave the recovery area, our staff will provide you with specific aftercare instructions for the first 48 hours of your recovery that may include the following:

 You will be unable to drive yourself home following surgery, so it’s important to set up appropriate transportation from a friend or relative.
-You will also need someone to drive you back to Dr. Mosser’s office for your follow up visit (usually 6-7 days after surgery).
+You will also need someone to drive you back to our office for your follow up visit (usually 6-7 days after surgery).